Child development: Mechanisms

-The mechanisms involved in motor development involve some genetic components that determine the physical size of body parts at a given age, as well as aspects of muscle and bone strength.
+The mechanisms involved in motor development involve some genetic components that determine aspects of muscle and bone strength, as well as the physical size of body parts at a given age.
 The main areas of the brain involved in motor skills are the frontal cortex, parietal cortex and basal ganglia.
-The dorsolateral frontal cortex is responsible for strategic processing.
-The parietal cortex is important in controlling perceptual-motor integration and the basal ganglia and supplementary motor cortex are responsible for motor sequences.
+The dorsolateral frontal cortex is responsible for strategic processing, the parietal cortex is important in controlling perceptual-motor integration and the basal ganglia and supplementary motor cortex are responsible for motor sequences.

-According to a study showing the different relationships between limbs of the body and coordination in infants, genetic components have a huge impact on motor development.
-Intra-limb correlations, like the strong relationship and distance between hip and knee joints, were studied and proved to affect the way an infant will walk.
-There are also bigger genetic factors like the tendency to use the left or right side of the body more, predicting the dominant hand early.
-Sample t-tests proved that there was a significant difference between both sides at 18 weeks for girls and the right side was considered to be more dominant.
-Some factors, like the fact that boys tend to have larger and longer arms are biological constraints that we cannot control, yet have an influence for example, on when an infant will reach sufficiently.
-Overall, there are sociological factors and genetic factors that influence motor development.
+According to a study showing the relationship between coordination and limb growth in infants, genetic components have a huge impact on motor development.
+Intra-limb correlations, like the distance between hip and knee joints, were studied and proved to affect the way an infant will walk.
+There are also genetic factors like the tendency to use the left or right side of the body more (which allows for early prediction of the dominant hand early).
+Sample t-tests showed that, for female babies, there was a significant difference between the left and right sides at 18 weeks and that the right side was usually dominant.
+Some factors are biological constraints that we cannot control, like male infants tending to have larger and longer arms, yet have an influence on measures like when an infant's reach.
+Overall, there are both sociological and genetic factors that influence motor development.

-Nutrition and exercise also determine strength and therefore the ease and accuracy with which a body part can be moved.
-Flexibility is also affected by nutrition and exercise as well.
-It has also been shown that the frontal lobe develops posterio-anteriorally (from back to front).
-This is significant in motor development because the hind portion of the frontal lobe is known to control motor functions.
-This form of development is known as "Portional Development" and explains why motor functions develop relatively quickly during typical childhood development, while logic, which is controlled by the middle and front portions of the frontal lobe, usually will not develop until late childhood and early adolescence.
-Opportunities to carry out movements help establish the abilities to flex (move toward the trunk) and extend body parts, both capacities are necessary for good motor ability.
+Nutrition and exercise also determine strength, flexibility, and the ease and accuracy with which a body part can be moved.
+It has also been shown that the frontal lobe develops posterio-anteriorally (from back to front), which is significant in motor development because the hind portion of the frontal lobe is known to control motor functions.
+This form of development (known as "Proportional Development") explains why motor functions typically develop relatively quickly during childhood, while logic, which is controlled by the middle and front portions of the frontal lobe, usually will not develop until late childhood or early adolescence.
+Opportunities to carry out movements help establish the abilities to flex (move toward the trunk) and extend body parts; both capacities are necessary for good motor ability.
 Skilled voluntary movements such as passing objects from hand to hand develop as a result of practice and learning.
-Mastery Climate is a suggested successful learning environment for children to promote motor skills by their own motivation.
-This promotes participation and active learning in children, which according to Piaget's theory of cognitive development is extremely important in early childhood rule.
+Mastery Climates are autonomy-supportive climates that a teacher can adopt to as a suggested successful learning environment for children to promote and reinforce motor skills by their own motivation.
+This promotes participation and active learning in children, which Piaget's theory of cognitive development says is extremely important in early childhood.